 This quickly launched Lecrae into the world of evangelical elites.
 Luminaries within the evangelical world (especially within reformed theology circles) embraced Lecrae and his crew—the 116 clique—as the young black urban theologians who flipped their traditional aesthetic of theological representatives upside down.

-The Pew research poll states 76% of whites in the United States identify as Protestant evangelical Christians while only 6% of black people and 11% of Latinos identify as the same.
+Many whites in the United States identify as Protestant evangelical Christians while only 6% of black people and 11% of Latinos identify as the same.

 This striking statistic gives us insight into how much of a minority African Americans and Latinos are in an evangelical world that’s largely white.
 Though Lecrae’s events would be full of urban minorities, a predominantly white crowd outnumbered them.